 Frank also advises clients with regard to the federal tax rules that impact the issuance of tax-exempt bonds and works closely with our firm's Public Finance team.

-Frank also has considerable experience in assisting developers, government agencies and investors in structuring low-income housing credit, historic rehabilitation credit, textile mill credit and other state and federal tax credit projects as well as in renewable energy projects.
+Frank has considerable experience in assisting developers, government agencies and investors in structuring low-income housing credit, historic rehabilitation credit, textile mill credit and other state and federal tax credit projects.

 He regularly represents clients before state and local tax agencies and the Internal Revenue Service in audits, collection matters and obtaining tax exemptions and advance approvals of transactions.
-He has also represented business entities and government agencies in tax controversies before the state and federal courts.
+Frank also represents business entities and government agencies in tax controversies before the state and federal courts.